Evidence Before Impression

 qk · confidence

-Calibrated confidence for the asserted state.
+Confidence for the asserted state.

-E+k · supporting evidence
+E+k · positive evidence

-E−k · opposing evidence
+E−k · negative evidence

 Lk · limitations